 What is Sole Proprietorship?

 A sole proprietorship is the oldest and the most common form of business in India.
-It is a one-man organisation where a single individual owns, Manages and controls the business.
+It is a one-man organisation where a single individual owns, manages and controls the business.
+Its main features are :-

 Selection of constitution of business structure